perappu/perappu/README.md

 ## Hello! 🦜

-I'm Kazimir!
-QA by day, web developer by night, and multimedia artist sometime in between.
+I'm Kazimir! ~~QA by day,~~ also a web developer both by night and by day now, and multimedia artist sometime in between.
 I like birds.

 My main projects are extensions and contributions to the open source project [Lorekeeper](https://github.com/perappu/lorekeeper), the Dalamud C# plugin [WhoSaidWhatNow](https://github.com/perappu/WhoSaidWhatNow), and my open source headless CMS project [Saussure](https://github.com/perappu/saussure).